 Tipping in Mexico all-inclusive resorts: a guide for when and when not to tip

 My friend Amy found a crazy good all-inclusive hotel deal (including air travel!) for about $750 per person from San Francisco to Cabo.
-Considering flight to Mexico alone can easily be a few hundred dollars alone from the United States, getting to spend 4 days at a Mexican resort with food, beach and drinks included felt like a dream come true!
+Considering flights to Mexico alone can easily be a few hundred dollars alone from the United States, getting to spend 4 days at a Mexican resort with food, beach and drinks included felt like a dream come true!

 I did a lot of research online ahead of time trying to figure out the tipping customs at our resort, and all-inclusive resorts in general.
 We stayed at Pueblo Bonito Los Cabos Blanco All-Inclusive Beachfront Resort and I honestly found it hard to figure out their tipping policy.

 See, at most all-inclusive Mexican resorts say tipping isn’t required… but it kind of actually is once you arrive.
+(Though some have policies that could get staff in trouble if they accept tips, so please check with your hotel first.)

 Do you need to tip at an all-inclusive resort in Mexico?
 Well, sometimes.